Manjit Minhas: Personal life

 Minhas was enrolled in engineering programs at the University of Calgary and University of Regina, but after a few years, her focus changed to entrepreneurship and she decided to concentrate on creating and marketing businesses.
 In the early 2000s Minhas designed her own marketing brand and commenced creating a diverse line of beers, lagers, spirits and various supplementary alcohol products.
 The Minhas Brand has grown into a brand that has recognition with alcohol enthusiasts due to Minhas's marketing strategies.
 Minhas resides with her husband Harvey Shergill and two daughters in Calgary, Alberta.
-Minhas's family is Sikh Dogra.
+Minhas's family is Sikh Rajput.

 Business

 Minhas and her brother Ravinder entered the alcohol industry in 1999, while both siblings were students at the University of Calgary.
 Their first endeavour was importing private label spirits for a chain of liquor stores owned by their parents.
 The siblings began importing beer in 2002.

 In 2006, the Mountain Crest Brewing Company purchased the second-oldest brewery in the United States, the Joseph Huber Brewing Company, along with rights to the Huber and Rhinelander beer brands and Blumers soda brand.
 The Monroe brewery was renamed Minhas Craft Brewery.
 As of 2020, Minhas Craft Brewery is the 18th largest craft brewery in the United States and 28th overall.

 In addition to producing such brands as Boxer Lager, Lazy Mutt Ale and Huber Bock, the Minhas Craft Brewery has also produced for other brewers and produces private label beers and spirits for retailers such as Costco, Trader Joe's, Lidl, Tesco and Walgreens.

 Products from Minhas Micro Brewery line.
 Dragon's Tears Fruit Wine, Polo Club Gin, Titanium Vodka, Punjabi Club, Alamo Gold Tequila and Dragon's Tears Wine.

 A second brewery, the Minhas Micro Brewery, opened in Calgary, Alberta in June 2012.

 In addition to the Minhas Craft Brewery, is the Minhas Distillery, Minhas Winery and Minhas Kitchen are located in Monroe, Wisconsin.

 Combined, the Minhas Breweries & Distillery is a group of companies with a reported revenue of $155 million in 2014.